DiggingNebula8/shader-art/Artworks/Systems/SYSTEM_ARCHITECTURE.md

 - Use forward declarations or macro-based interfaces when needed
 - Interaction systems are utility libraries - they don't create dependencies

+### Type Dependencies

+**When Type-Only Dependencies Are Acceptable:**

+Some systems include other systems only for type definitions (not function calls).
+This is acceptable when:

+1. **Types are closely related** - The types are conceptually related to the including system
+   - Example: `WaterShading` includes `TerrainSystem` for `TerrainParams` type (used for water depth calculation)

+2. **No function dependencies** - The including system doesn't call functions from the included system
+   - Functions are accessed via macros or not used at all
+   - Example: `WaterShading` uses `WATER_TERRAIN_HEIGHT` macro instead of calling `getTerrainHeight()` directly

+3. **Clear documentation** - The dependency is clearly documented in comments
+   - Example: `// Include TerrainSystem only for TerrainParams type definition (not for function calls)`

+**When to Avoid Type Dependencies:**

+- Types are unrelated to the including system
+- The dependency creates unnecessary coupling
+- Types change frequently (causes recompilation cascades)

+**Best Practices:**

+- Document type-only dependencies clearly
+- Use macros to access functionality instead of direct function calls
+- Consider moving shared types to `Common.frag` if used by multiple unrelated systems
+- Keep type definitions stable (avoid frequent changes)

 ## Integration Examples

 ### Example: Adding Snow to a Scene